dart-lang/build/build_test/README.md

 ### Run a `Builder` within a test environment

-Using [`testBuilder`][api:testBuilder], you can run a functional test of a `Builder`, including feeding specific assets, and more.
+Using [`testBuilder`][api:testbuilder], you can run a functional test of a `Builder`, including feeding specific assets, and more.
 It automatically creates an in-memory representation of various utility classes.

 ### Exposing actual package sources to `testBuilder`

 You can expose real package sources to the builder in addition to your in memory sources, by passing a `PackageAssetReader` to the `reader` parameter:

 ```dart
 testBuilder(yourBuilder, {}/* test assets here */,
     reader: await PackageAssetReader.currentIsolate());
 ```

 You can pass any custom AssetReader here, which will be used as a fallback for any source not defined in the source assets map.

 ### Resolve source code for testing

-Using [`resolveAsset`][api:resolveAsset] and
+Using [`resolveAsset`][api:resolveasset] and
-[`resolveSource`][api:resolveSource], you can resolve Dart source code into a static element model, suitable for probing and using within tests of code you might have written for a `Builder`:
+[`resolveSource`][api:resolvesource], you can resolve Dart source code into a static element model, suitable for probing and using within tests of code you might have written for a `Builder`: